zwhbio2017/clipipe_docs/docs/index.md

 # CLIPipe

-CLIPipe (CLIP-seq Pipeline) is an integrated pipeline for analyzing CLIP sequencing data, which provides all the commands needed to process protein-RNA CLIP-seq interaction data and to identify and quantify sites of protein-RNA interactions on RNA.
+CLIPipe is an integrated pipeline for analyzing CLIP sequencing data, which provides all the commands needed to process protein-RNA CLIP-seq interaction data and to identify and quantify sites of protein-RNA interactions on RNA.

 CLIPipe's main input are FASTQ files with CLIP-seq data, its main output are BED files with identified and quantified cross-linked sites.